Architecture

 Web views

-All web views are defined in separated package and derived from ahriman.web.views.base.Base class which provides typed interfaces for web application.
+All web views are defined in a separate package and derived from ahriman.web.views.base.Base class which provides typed interfaces for web application.

 REST API supports only JSON data.